Haselnussbomber/HaselTweaks/README.md

 Enhances the Experience Bar with the following modes:

-- The PvP Season Bar shows season rank and experience.
+- The PvP Series Bar shows series rank and experience.
 A little * after the rank indicates a claimable rank-up reward.
 - The Sanctuary Bar shows sanctuary level and island experience.

 Available options include:

-- Always show PvP Season Bar in PvP Areas
+- Always show PvP Series Bar in PvP Areas
 - Always show Sanctuary Bar on the Island
 - Hide Job on Sanctuary Bar
 - Max Level Override